gradle/gradle/design-docs/publishing-and-sharing-plugins.md

         repositories {
             // DSL for declaring external sources of information about plugins }
-        scripts {
-            // DSL for declaring that a local script is the implementation of a particular plugin }
     }

+The default list of repositories will be:

+    repositories {
+        defaultScriptDir() // script plugins in `$rootDir/gradle/plugins`
+        gradlePlugins() // plugins.gradle.org
+    }

+The 'core plugin repository' is always implicitly the first repository and cannot be disabled.
-If no repositories are declared, this will default to `plugins.gradle.org`.
+If any plugin repositories are declared, the `defaultScriptDir()` and `gradlePlugins()` defaults are removed.
-Some mechanism (TBD) will be available to configure this default in some way.
+Some mechanism (TBD) will be available to configure the defaults (i.e. repositories used when none specified) in some way.

+### Potential repository types

+- Directory containing script plugins (other than the default convention)
+- HTTP “directory” containing script plugins
+- Other instance of plugin portal

 ### Open issues

 - What does the repositories DSL look like?
-- What does the scripts DSL look like?
 - Does the `pluginMappings` block apply to the settings/init plugins?
 If not, how does one specify the mappings there?
 - Does the `pluginMappings` block get extracted and executed in isolation like the `plugins` block?
 With similar strictness?
 - Can plugins contribute to the `pluginMappings` block in some way?
 - How do buildSrc plugins work with mapping?
 - How do `pluginMappings` blocks in multiple init scripts and then the settings script compose?
 - Should an individual build script have its own mapping overrides?
-- Order of precedence between repository and script plugins
 - Could an `inline {}` DSL be used here to give the location of arbitrary detached Gradle plugin projects that need to be built? (i.e. buildSrc replacement)

 ## Script plugins